jellyfin/jellyfin.org/docs/general/server/media/music.md

 - WebA: `.weba` files aren't supported.
 Please rename them to `.mka`
 - `.flac` files with embedded WebP images may fail to play in Chromium based browsers (Chrome, Edge, Opera, Brave etc.).
 - `.flac` files with ID3 tags won't play in Firefox.
 - Files with ID3v1 tags have a length limit of 30 bytes for most fields.
-Anything longer may not be scanned in properly.
+Anything longer will be truncated.
 Please upgrade to ID3v2.

 :::tip Alternate containers